kreopelle/sinatra_expense_tracker/sinatra-expense-tracker/NOTES.md

 [X] Log in users
 [X] Data validation for login
 [X] Log out users
-[ ] Users cannot modify content created by other users [ ] Can create an expense that belongs to a user.
+[X] Users cannot modify content created by other users [X] Can create an expense that belongs to the user.
-[ ] Data validation for expense creation
+[X] Data validation for expense creation
-[ ] Can read an expense that belongs to a user.
+[X] Can read an expense that belongs to the user.
-[ ] Can update an expense that belongs to a user.
+[X] Can update an expense that belongs to the user.
-[ ] Data validation for expense modification
+[X] Data validation for expense modification
-[ ] Can destroy an expense that belongs to a user.
+[X] Can destroy an expense that belongs to the user.
-[ ] User's expenses can be edited or deleted only by that user [ ] Add spec.md file from project page & check boxes
+[X] User's expenses can be edited or deleted only by that user [ ] Add spec.md file from project page & check boxes
 [ ] Write README.md
   [ ] short description